-If you’re considering Glossary Term: refinancing your Glossary Term: mortgage or taking out a Glossary Term: home equity loan or Glossary Term: line of credit, the amount of available Glossary Term: equity you have in your home plays an important role.
-Your home equity is the difference between the Glossary Term: appraised value of your home and your current mortgage balance(s).
-The more equity you have, the more refinancing options available to you.Your equity helps your Glossary Term: lender determine your Glossary Term: loan-to-value ratio (or LTV), which is one of the factors your lender will consider when deciding whether or not to approve your application.
-It also helps your lender determine whether or not you’ll have to pay for Glossary Term: private mortgage insurance (PMI).
-To avoid PMI, your LTV needs to be 80% or less.
+If you’re considering refinancing your mortgage, the amount of available equity you have in your home plays an important role.
+Your home equity is the difference between the appraised value of your home and your current mortgage balance(s).
+The more equity you have, the more refinancing options may be available to you.Your equity helps your lender determine your loan-to-value ratio (or LTV), which is one of the factors your lender will consider when deciding whether or not to approve your application.
+It also helps your lender determine whether or not you’ll have to pay for private mortgage insurance (PMI).
+To avoid PMI, your LTV typically needs to be 80% or less.

 Current Loan Balance ÷ Current Appraised Value

 For example: You currently have a loan balance of $140,000 (you can find this number on your monthly loan statement or online account).
 Your home currently appraises for $200,000.
 So your loan-to-value equation would look like this: